cern-eos/eos/doc/configuration/quarkdb.rst

 Preparation
 -----------

 QuarkDB has the best performance when storing KV data on an SSD.
-To guarantee high-availability with predictable performance you should have three homogeneous nodes.
-In theory it also possible to have only one high-performance node with an SSD, but there is currently no way to set a leader preference.
+To guarantee high-availability with predictable performance you should have atleast three homogeneous nodes.

 Installation
 ------------